O’Hares Creek Lookout in Dharawal National Park

 More Exploring Nearby

-The walk to O’Hares Creek Lookout is fairly short, so if you’re interested in more hiking, there are two great tracks nearby.
+The walk to O’Hares Creek Lookout is fairly short, so if you’d like to do more walking, there are two great tracks nearby.

 The walking track to Minerva Pool is similar to the Jingga Track but is not as steep.
 As such, this might be a better option for children.